Cunt Toward Enemy

 “You should thank me for all the pussy coming your way.
 You could repopulate that whole parking lot.”

 “I don’t even remember to water the flowers.”
 Dead and brown in his mother’s garden.
-She’s not mobile enough to go out there anymore, so it’s okay.
+She’s not mobile enough to go out anymore, so it’s okay.
 Just another private desolation.

 “It eats away at the nerves.
 The work we do.
 Are you taking something for it?
 Modafinil?”